Medicare Rules for Computer Assisted Cataract Surgery (ZEISS)

 Q Are there other noncovered expenses associated with refractive surgery at the time of cataract surgery?

 A Yes, many.
 For the facility, there are additional charges for refractive keratoplasty (LRI, CRI) or a premium IOL (PC-IOL, AC-IOL).
-For the surgeon, there are additional charges for pre-op testing, intraoperative refractive surgery, and extended postop care after 90 days.
+For the surgeon, there are additional charges for pre-op testing, intraoperative refractive surgery, and and any extended postoperative care after 90 days.

 Q What should we tell patients about refractive cataract surgery?